Truck (Canadian band): 1972

 The group became involved in an aspect of politics.
 By the end of October, they had kicked off on a four day musical trip that was to serve the needs of the Canadian prime minister.
-As reported the October 28, 1972 issue of Billboard, Truck and fellow Magic Management act, The Good Brothers had been engaged by the Prime Minister's First-Time Voter Committee to be part of a youth-oriented tour.
-The four day trip involved being flown on the Prime Minister's Jet to play concerts at Ottawa, the Yukon, Winnepeg, Calgary, Whitehorse, Thompson, Vancouver and Regina.
+As reported the October 28, 1972, issue of Billboard, Truck and fellow Magic Management act, The Good Brothers had been engaged by the Prime Minister's First-Time Voter Committee to be part of a youth-oriented tour.
+The four day trip involved being flown on the Prime Minister's Jet to play concerts at Ottawa, the Yukon, Winnipeg, Calgary, Whitehorse, Thompson, Vancouver, and Regina.
 This ploy by prime minister Pierre Trudeau was to use Truck and The Good Brothers to lure the in young voters.
 In between the political music events, Truck were to visit stations on route and promote their new single, then called "October in Canada".